SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 # 9. Statistical Test: Fisher's z-Test

-The visual differences in the correlation matrices are tested statistically.
+The visual differences in the correlation matrices were tested statistically.

 For every pair of sectors, I compare the correlation in: